How To Prepare For Anal Sex: 10 Questions You’re Too Shy To Ask

 - The anus tends to be a tighter hole than the vagina, making for extra sensation (for everyone involved)

-- Because of it being a bit taboo, anal sex seems exciting, naughty and dirty, especially for those who get a kick out of breaking the rules.
+- Anal sex can feel extra exciting and naughty simply because it's taboo, especially for those who get a kick out of breaking the rules.

 - Because butts are gorgeous!